 Change Orders Contracting Authority GAP III and Recalibration Process 1 (Committee of Experts (03)) In recent years, the Contracting Authority has requested several Change Orders, which have - together with the COVID-19-situation within the same timeframe - caused (critical) delays and resulted in significant financial consequences.
-These Change Orders relate amongst others to changing of the classification of the generic laboratories in the Tower ('Recalibration Process 1') and modifications required to realise a polio laboratory in the special labs wing to meet updated WHO requirements.
+These Change Orders relate amongst others to changing of the classification of the generic laboratories in the Tower ('Recalibration Process 1') and modifications required to realize a polio laboratory in the special labs wing to meet updated WHO requirements.
 As a result thereof, the building was not available at the original Scheduled Availability Date (August 31, 2021).
-Parties disagree on both the amount of the financial consequences and the duration of the critical delay and have therefore started the contractual dispute procedure.
+Parties disagreed on both the amount of the financial consequences and the duration of the critical delay and had therefore started the contractual dispute procedure.

-Within this procedure, MEET has included an extensive elaboration of the financial consequences and critical delay caused by the Change Orders GAPIII, the Recalibration Process 1 and the other circumstances.
-MEET expected the additional operational work will delay obtaining the Availability Certificate with 40 months to circa year-end 2024.
-The related financial consequences have been estimated at €227 million.
-The GAPIII Committee has drafted an (interim) verdict in October 2023 and decided that the Planned Availability Date is delayed by 15 months.
-Furthermore, the committee invited parties to discuss the subsequent Financial Disadvantage.
-On March 8th parties reached mutual agreement on the Financial Disadvantage and have laid this down in a settlement agreement.
-In this settlement agreement parties agreed to set the Planned Availability Date on December 31, 2024 and there is agreement on financial compensation.
-The settlement agreement has been sent to the Lenders with a request to consent; this request is still pending at this moment.
+Within this procedure, MEET included an extensive elaboration of the financial consequences and critical delay caused by the Change Orders GAPIII, the Recalibration Process 1 and the other circumstances.
+MEET expected the additional operational work would delay obtaining the Availability Certificate with 40 months to circa year-end 2024.
+However, in an interim decision issued in October 2023, the GAP III Committee determined that the critical delay from these Change Orders was 15 months and invited parties to discuss and settle on the associated financial impact.
+On March 8, 2024, the parties reached a settlement agreement, setting the Scheduled Availability Date to December 31, 2024, and establishing financial compensation terms.
+The settlement agreement was signed on November 20, 2024.